alexandreborges/malwoverview/README.md

       -r URL_DOMAIN, --urldomain URL_DOMAIN
                         GETS a domain's report from Virus Total.
       -H FILE_HASH, --hash FILE_HASH
                         Specifies the hash to be checked on Virus Total and Hybrid Analysis.
 For the Hybrid Analysis report you must use it together -e option.
       -V FILENAME_VT, --vtsubmit FILENAME_VT
                         SUBMITS a FILE(up to 32MB) to Virus Total scanning and read the report.
 Attention: use forward slash to specify the target file even on Windows systems.
 Furthermore, the minimum waiting time is set up in 90 seconds because the Virus Total queue.
 If an error occurs, so wait few minutes and try to access the report by using -f option.
       -A SUBMIT_HA, --submitha SUBMIT_HA
                         SUBMITS a FILE(up to 32MB) to be scanned by Hybrid Analysis engine.
 Use the -e option to specify the best environment to run the suspicious file.
       -g HA_STATUS, --hastatus HA_STATUS
                         Checks the report's status of submitted samples to Hybrid Analysis engine by providing the job ID.
 Possible returned status values are: IN_QUEUE, SUCCESS, ERROR, IN_PROGRESS and PARTIAL_SUCCESS.
       -D DOWNLOAD, --download DOWNLOAD
                         Downloads the sample from Hybrid Analysis.
 Option -H must be specified.
       -e HA_ENVIRONMENT, --haenv HA_ENVIRONMENT
-                        This option specifies the used environment to be used to test the samlple on Hybrid Analysis: <0> Windows 7 32-bits; <1> Windows 7 32-bits (with HWP
+                        This option specifies the used environment to be used to test the samlple on Hybrid Analysis:
-                        Support); <2> Windows 7 64-bits; <3> Android; <4> Linux 64-bits environment.
-This option is used together either -H option or the -A option or -a option.
+                        <0> Windows 7 32-bits; <1> Windows 7 32-bits (with HWP Support); <2> Windows 7 64-bits;
+                        <3> Android; <4> Linux 64-bits environment.
+This option is used together either -H option
+                        or the -A option or -a option.
       -t MULTITHREAD, --thread MULTITHREAD
                         (optional) This option is used to force multithreads on Linux whether: the -d option is specifed AND you have a PAID Virus Total API or you are NOT checking the VT while using the -d option.
                         PS1: using this option causes the Imphashes not to be grouped anymore; PS2: it also works on Windows, but there is not gain in performance.
       -Q QUICK_CHECK, --quick QUICK_CHECK
                         This option should be used with -d option in two scenarios: 1) either including the -v option (Virus Total -- you'll see a complete VT response whether you have the private API) for a multithread search and reduced output; 2) or including the -a option (Hybrid Analysis) for a multithread search and complete and amazing output.
 If you are using the -a option, so -e option can also be used to adjust the output to your sample types.
-PS1: certainly, if you have a directory holding many malware samples, so you will want to test this option with -a option; PS2: it also works on Windows, but there is not gain in performance.
+PS1: certainly, if you have a directory holding many malware samples, so you will want to test this option with -a option; i
+                        PS2: it also works on Windows, but there is not gain in performance.
       -l MALSHARE_HASHES, --malsharelist MALSHARE_HASHES
                         Show hashes from last 24 hours from Malshare.
 You need to insert your Malshare API into the configmalw.py file.
       -m MALSHARE_HASH_SEARCH, --malsharehash MALSHARE_HASH_SEARCH
                         Searches for the provided hash on the Malshare repository.
 You need to insert your Malshare API into the configmalw.py file.
 PS: sometimes the Malshare website is unavailable, so should check the website availability if you get some error message.
       -n FILE_TYPE, --filetype FILE_TYPE
                         Specifies the file type to be listed by -l option.
-Therefore, it must be used together -l option.
-Possible values: 1: PE32 (default) ; 2: Dalvik ; 3: ELF ;
+Therefore, it must be used together i -l option.
+Possible values: 1: PE32 (default) ; 2: Dalvik ; 3: ELF ; 4: HTML ; 5: ASCII ;
-                        4: HTML ; 5: ASCII ; 6: PHP ; 7: Java ; 8: RAR ; 9: Zip ; 10: UTF-8 ; 11: MS-DOS ; 12: data ; 13: PDF ; 14: Composite(OLE).
+                        6: PHP ; 7: Java ; 8: RAR ; 9: Zip ; 10: UTF-8 ; 11: MS-DOS ; 12: data ; 13: PDF ; i
+                        14: Composite(OLE).
       -M MALSHARE_DOWNLOAD, --malsharedownload MALSHARE_DOWNLOAD
                         Downloads the sample from Malshare.
 This option must be specified with -m option.
       -B URL_HAUS_BATCH, --haus_batch URL_HAUS_BATCH
                         Retrieves a list of recent URLs (last 3 days, limited to 1000 entries) from URLHaus website.
       -K HAUS_PAYLOADS, --haus_payloadbatch HAUS_PAYLOADS
                         Retrieves a list of downloadable links to recent PAYLOADS (last 3 days, limited to 1000 entries) from URLHaus website.
 Take care: each link take you to download a passworless zip file containing a malware, so your AV can generate alerts!
       -U URL_HAUS_QUERY, --haus_query URL_HAUS_QUERY
                         Queries a URL on the URLHaus website.
       -j HAUS_HASH, --haus_hash HAUS_HASH
                         Queries a payload's hash (md5 or sha256) on the URLHaus website.
       -S URL_HAUS_SUB, --haus_submission URL_HAUS_SUB
                         Submits a URL used to distribute malware (executable, script, document) to the URLHaus website.
                         Pay attention: Any other submission will be ignored/deleted from URLhaus.
 You have to register your URLHaus API into the configmalw.py file.
       -z [HAUSTAG [HAUSTAG ...]], --haustag [HAUSTAG [HAUSTAG ...]]
                         Associates tags (separated by spaces) to the specified URL.
 Please, only upper case, lower case, '-' and '.' are allowed.
 This parameter is optional, which could be used with the -S option.
       -W [HAUSTAGSEARCH [HAUSTAGSEARCH ...]], --haustagsearch [HAUSTAGSEARCH [HAUSTAGSEARCH ...]]
                         This option is for searching malicious URLs by tag on URLhaus.
 Tags are case-senstive and only upper case, lower case, '-' and '.' are allowed.
       -k [HAUSSIGSEARCH [HAUSSIGSEARCH ...]], --haussigsearch [HAUSSIGSEARCH [HAUSSIGSEARCH ...]]
                         This option is for searching malicious payload by tag on URLhaus.
 Tags are case-sensitive and only upper case, lower case, '-' and '.' are allowed.
       -J HAUS_DOWNLOAD, --haus_download HAUS_DOWNLOAD
                         Downloads a sample (if it is available) from the URLHaus repository.
 It is necessary to provide the SHA256 hash.
       -P POLYSWARMFILE, --polyswarm_scan POLYSWARMFILE
                         (Only for Linux) Performs a file scan using the Polyswarm engine.
       -N POLYSWARMURL, --polyswarm_url POLYSWARMURL